 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the dried legumes, pea protein and flaxseed, this looks like the profile of a kibble containing at least a moderate amount of meat.
+However, when you consider the protein-boosting effect of the dried chickpeas, dried peas, dried potato, flaxseed and potato protein, this looks like the profile of a kibble containing a moderate amount of meat.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.